wellplayed/hxi/README.md

 ###Qualifier Schedule
  - Games will start at 10AM PDT
  - August 18th: Winners bracket up to Round 4 and Losers bracket up to Round 6
- - August 19th: Remainder of the day
+ - August 19th: Remainder of the brackets
+ - Schedule subject to change based on number of signups

 ##Main Event